fieldOfView/krpano_fovplugins/README.md

 * **string**
 	A plugin that adds string manipulation functions to krpano.

+* **textfieldex**
+	A drop-in replacement for the textfield.swf krpano plugin with extended capabilities.

 * **vectormath**
 	A plugin that adds vector-math calculations to krpano.